HedvigS/personal-cookbook/R/cldf_for_dummies.md

 One row = one form.
 The ID column uniquely identifies each form in the dataset.
 In other tables, the column that links to the ID column here is called “Form_ID”.
-Here we also see Parameter_ID, which links to the column ID in the ParameterTable and Language_ID which linkes to the column ID in the LanguageTable.
+Here we also see Parameter_ID, which links to the column ID in the ParameterTable and Language_ID which links to the column ID in the LanguageTable.

 | ID              | Parameter_ID | Language_ID | Form   | Source        |